asyncapi/website/pages/docs/migration/migrating-to-v3.md

         - "write:pets"
 ```

-### New trait behavior
+## New trait behavior
-Traits in v2 always replaced any duplicate properties that were defined both in traits and the associated object.
-This meant for example, if the message traits defined headers and the message object did as well, only the message trait headers would be applied because it overwrote anything you wrote in the Message Object.
+In v2, traits invariably overwrote any duplicate properties specified both in the traits and the corresponding object.
+For instance, if both message traits and the message object defined headers, only the headers from the message traits would be recognized, effectively overriding those in the Message Object.

-In v3, this has now been changed so that main objects have a higher priority than what ever you define in traits.
-This applies to traits in both operation and message objects.
+In v3, this behavior has been revised.
+The primary objects now take precedence over any definitions in the traits.
+Such an adjustment is consistent for traits in both operation and message objects.

-Let's go through a few examples.
-Here with the message object and associated traits:
+Here is a message object and associated traits:
 ```yml
 messageId: userSignup
 description: A longer description.